Cook Like Czechs

 • Wrap the dough in cling film and put it to rest in the fridge for two hours.

-• In a separate bowl, put softened butter, powdered sugar, egg yolk, and rum.
-Using a spoon, whip everything until light and airy (1 minute or so).
+• Make rum custard filling: In a separate bowl, put ¾ stick unsalted butter (softened at room temperature), 1 ½ Tablespoons powdered sugar, 1 egg yolk, and 1 Tablespoons rum.
+Using a spoon, cream everything until light and airy (1 minute or so).

 • Rinse the cookie mold with cold water and sprinkle it with the sugar inside that you have previously poured on the work surface.
 Tap the mold lightly to shake off the excess sugar.